pyr0ball/pyr0piezo/docs/about.md

 - Zero offset (The nozzle itself is the sensor!)
 - Compatible with ALL surface types
 - No plugging in removable sensors for leveling
+- 5v or 3.3v signal output
+- Can be configured for active high *or* active low signal (endstop vs probe input)
 - Tunable over UART / I2C

 #### FFC Cable Chain Extra Features: